wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 # Security Concerns
 Open source software is more secure than you think.
 In fact, experts argue that the transparent nature of open source software does not make it any less secure.

 It is also important to understand that validating a software’s security  strictly depends on your ability to audit it, to review it.
-The audit of software depends on access to the source code.
+And the audit of software depends on your access to the source code.

-While a new audit of a proprietary software depends on the willingness of the owner of the software, you can audit of open source software whenever you want.
+While the audit of proprietary software depends on the cooperation of the software's owners, you can audit open source software whenever you want.

 This concern has become more and more severe as backdoors in well established software have been disclosed.
-If face of this, the ongoing debate on whether open-source software increases software security or is detrimental to its security has become pointless.
+In the face of this, the ongoing debate on whether open-source software increases software security or is detrimental to its security has become pointless.
 Only open-source software can be freely audited and therefore, proprietary software must be considered inherently insecure.

 "If I look at how people break software, they don't use the source code," Dr. Ian Levy, technical director at the UK's Communications-Electronics Security Group (CESG).